What to Do When Feeling Blue During the Menopause

 You Are What You Eat

 So off I went to learn what I could do to help myself.
-The more I read and listened, the more I learned that giving my body the right fuel was the most important thing, along with a healthy lifestyle!
+The more I read and listened, the more I discovered that giving my body the right fuel was the most important thing.

 12 Vital Foods To Eat Or Avoid During Menopause -